 Tackling modern slavery within the marine sector

-Despite significant advances in human rights and global development, slavery remains a deeply rooted reality of the modern world with an estimated 40.3 million people living in some form of modern slavery - a figure three times that during the transatlantic slave trade.
-Modern slavery is a global issue and one which is becoming increasingly prevalent in UK maritime and wider logistics networks.
+Despite significant advances in human rights and global development, modern slavery remains a deep rooted issue and one which is becoming increasingly prevalent in UK maritime and wider logistics networks.

-In October 2024, the British Ports Association released guidance on modern slavery and smuggling, which provides practical information for ports and harbours.
-Whilst the guidance touches on both modern slavery and smuggling, this article will only look at the risks around modern slavery.
+In October 2024, the British Ports Association released guidance on modern slavery and smuggling, which provides practical information for ports and harbours in preventing modern slavery.

 What is modern slavery?